How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Considering the specific operating conditions, 1,000's of people use these HTs on the High power setting with no issues, while in this node design the HTs are only used on Low power and even after transmitting for hours get no more than 10-20°F above ambient air temperature.
 The HTs run on a well-regulated power supply putting out the optimal voltage and there's no potential for issues associated with batteries, 12V power supplies or cigarette lighter outlets.
 Thus the HTs are being operated conservatively and have quite a lot of operating margin.
 And with them being part of a node that will generally be used in a home QTH they will not get the same type of abuse as daily-carry HTs.

 The above cannot be said for a lot of other nodes on the market.
 Raspberry Pi's for example are known to run hot, and it's only a matter of time until a node such as an RPi 3 or 4 and Pi-Hat running at 150+°F will fail.
 Heat is the #1 cause of failure in computers and RF electronics.
 In this node all components stay cool.
-The Dell 3040 rarely goes above 120°F, and RT85's can transmit 1.5 Watts for hours without getting hot.
-Longevity and reliability are definitely top priorities in this design and this is reflected in the components I've used, in how cool they run and in their overall energy efficiency.
+Dell 3040s rarely go above 120°F, and RT85's can transmit 1.5 Watts for hours without getting even close to hot.
+Longevity and reliability are top priorities in this design and this is reflected in the components I've used, in how cool they run and in their overall energy efficiency.

 Node Notes / Instructions